Contact TAS

 If you are having tax problems and have not been able to resolve them with the IRS, the Taxpayer Advocate Service (TAS) may be able to help you.
 And our service is free.

 If you need to open a case with TAS download the Form 911.
-If you have opened a case and need to speak with your advocate, contact your local TAS office using the phone number tool below.
+If you have an open case with TAS and it has been more than 30 days since you submitted the Form 911, and need to speak with your advocate, contact your local TAS office.

-We understand there are many taxpayers awaiting help from the IRS with their 2023 and prior tax returns.
-The Taxpayer Advocate Service is taking steps to help address this return inventory backlog by making a temporary change in our case acceptance criteria to better serve taxpayers and businesses.
+We understand there are many taxpayers awaiting help from the IRS with their 2024 and prior tax returns.

 Read our FAQ updates on these changes and how we are advocating for taxpayers who need help the most.